Tay Road Bridge: Construction

 As part of the modernisation projects of the 1950s, a road bridge across the Tay had been considered for several years.
 In August 1958 a traffic census was undertaken and test bores were taken in order to establish the most suitable location for a bridge crossing.
 Despite government opposition to the project, local lobbying, led by Dundee businessman Sir Douglas Hardie, brought a final agreement to the cost of the project.

-The bridge was designed by consulting engineers WA Fairhurst & Partners of Glasgow and Dundee, under the direct supervision of the firm's founding partner, civil engineer William Fairhurst.
+The bridge was approved by the Tay Road Bridge Order Confirmation Act 1962 (10 & 11 Eliz.
+2. c. xxxiii).
+It was designed by consulting engineers WA Fairhurst & Partners of Glasgow and Dundee, under the direct supervision of the firm's founding partner, civil engineer William Fairhurst.
 Construction began in March 1963 with the infilling of West Graving Dock, King William Dock and Earl Grey docks in Dundee.
 The civil engineering construction was undertaken by Duncan Logan Construction Ltd. and steelwork by Dorman Long (Bridge and Engineering) Ltd. Controversially, construction required the demolition of Dundee's Royal Arch where Queen Victoria had entered the city on a royal visit.
 Rubble from the Victoria arch was used as foundations for the on-ramp.

 The bridge consists of 42 spans with a navigation channel located closer to the Fife side.
 During the construction of the bridge, 140,000 tons of concrete, 4,600 tons of mild steel and 8,150 tons of structural steel was used.
 The bridge has a gradient of 1:81 running from 9.75 m above sea-level in Dundee to 38.1 m above sea-level in Fife.

+Opening

-The bridge took 3½ years to build at a cost of approximately £6 million.
+The bridge took 31/2 years to build at a cost of approximately £6 million.
 Following the installation of the final 65 ton girder on 4 July 1966, the completed bridge was officially opened by the Queen Mother on 18 August 1966.
 A newsreel of this is available in the British Pathe web archive.
 For four days, many took advantage of the toll-free period to cross the bridge.